What is RAID Storage and What is the Best RAID Configuration?

 Benefits of RAID configurations

-- Increased fault tolerance or ability to function after one or multiple drive failures.
+- Increased fault tolerance or ability to function after one or multiple hard drive failures.

 - High read-write speed.